-We are no longer accepting Open Enrollment applications to enroll for the 2021-22 school year.
-The next opportunity to enroll for the 2021-22 school year begins July 1, 2021, under the Alternative Open Enrollment Program.
+We are not accepting Alternative Enrollment applications to enroll for the 2022-23 school year at this time.
+The next opportunity to enroll via the Alternative Enrollment process for the 2022-23 school year begins July 1, 2023, under the Alternative Open Enrollment Program.

 Interested in enrolling in the Northern Ozaukee School District outside of the regular application period?
 The alternative application and additional information are available on the Wisconsin Department of Public Instruction’s Open Enrollment website.

 There are seven circumstances under which a parent may submit an alternative application:

 - The pupil’s resident school district determines that the pupil is a victim of a violent crime.

 - The pupil is or has been homeless in the current or preceding school year.